rkganeri/AM-DEM/README.md

 Many global parameters are set in the file src/global\_settings.hpp.
 The easiest place to modify size of bounding volume and particle size is within that file.
 The only required argument for running the code is the number of particles via the -n flag.
 600 particles were used in the 2016 paper.
-Plot files are writtin in VTK format, and the results can be visualized using an open source vis package such as Visit or Paraview.
+Plot files are written in VTK format, and the results can be visualized using an open source vis package such as Visit or Paraview.